ptrcarta/arbitrum-docs/arbitrum-docs/launch-orbit-chain/orbit-sdk/how-tos/configuring-orbit-chain-with-sdk.md

 ---
-title: 'Orbit Chain Configuration Guide'
+title: 'How to configure an Orbit chain using the Orbit SDK'
 sidebar_label: 'Orbit Chain Configuration'
-description: 'Arbitrum SDK '
+description: 'How to configure an Orbit chain using the Orbit SDK '
 author: Mehdi Salehi
 sme: Mehdi Salehi
 target_audience: 'Developers deploying and maintaining Orbit chains.'